kreshuklab/Kinetochores_segmentation/README.md

 11. PyTorch 3d UNet + Dice loss
 12. PyTorch 3d UNet + GaussianDice loss -> a) (3,1) b) (5,1) c) (7,2) d) (14,4) e) (9,3) f) (5,2)

+## In progress:
+We tried using dilated labels with Dice loss and gaussian dice loss but need to reuse the idea with the temporal setting as it can be useful here specifically.